Explore the Unknown World of Klimt’s Landscapes

-When you think of Gustav Klimt, what’s the first thing that comes to mind?
-If you’re like most people, you probably thought of his portraits and other people paintings.
+When you think of Gustav Klimt, what is the first thing that comes to mind?
+If you are like most people, you probably thought of his portraits.
 You might not realize that he also painted many other things.
-In fact, he made quite a lot of landscapes throughout his career, particularly of Lake Attersee in Austria, where he spent time each summer.
+In fact, he made quite a few landscapes throughout his career, particularly of Lake Attersee in Austria, where he spent every summer.

-Like many other modern artists around the turn of the twentieth century, Klimt made his compositions progressively flatter throughout his career.
+Like many other modern artists around the turn of the 20th century, Klimt made his compositions progressively flatter throughout his career.
 The background is very shallow, so everything appears right in front of the viewer.
-In Klimt’s landscapes, you can see this most clearly in Farm Garden with Sunflowers, where all the flowers seem like they’re right in front of you.
-In other works, like Orchard with Roses and Rose Bushes Under Trees, the path gives a hint of background, but the flowers seem to push all the way forward anyway.
+In Klimt’s landscapes, you can see this most clearly in Farm Garden with Sunflowers, where all the flowers seem like they are right in front of you.
+In other works like Orchard with Roses and Rose Bushes under Trees, the path gives a hint of background, but the flowers seem to push all the way forward anyway.

-To me, this is the most obvious element of Klimt’s style.
-He loved to contrast naturalistic forms and highly-stylized ones by placing them side-by-side.
-For example, you can see this in his famous portrait of Adele Bloch-Bauer, sometimes called the Lady in Gold.
-Her face, neck, and arms are very naturalistic, but the rest of her portrait isn’t at all.
+The combination of naturalism and abstraction within the same painting may be considered the most characteristic element of Klimt’s style He loved to contrast naturalistic forms and highly stylized ones by placing them side-by-side.
+For example, you can see this in his famous Portrait of Adele Bloch-Bauer, sometimes called the Lady in Gold.
+Her face, neck, and arms are very naturalistic, but the rest of her portrait is not at all.
 You can see the same idea in Klimt’s landscapes like Birch Forest.
-In that painting, the texture of the trees’ bark appears exactly as it would appear in real life, but it’s juxtaposed with a much more abstracted interpretation of the green and orange foliage in the scene.
+In that painting, the texture of the trees’ bark appears exactly as it would appear in real life, but it is juxtaposed with a much more abstract interpretation of the green and orange foliage in the scene.
 The effect is very unique and easily identifiable as Klimt.

 Klimt loved gold.
-Many people believe it’s because his father was a jeweler.
+Many people believe it is because his father was a jeweler.
 Most of his famous works come from his so-called “Gold Period” when he frequently used real gold leaf in paintings.
 One example would be his Beethoven Frieze.
-He also painted many landscapes around this same time.
-Most of Klimt’s landscapes don’t actually include gold leaf (besides Tree of Life).
+He also painted many landscapes around the same time.
+Most of Klimt’s landscapes do not actually include gold leaf (besides Tree of Life).
 However, he certainly knew how to include little hints of bright yellows and oranges to liven up his canvases in a similar way.